A Practical Approach to Interval Refinement for math.h/cmath Functions

-The data collected for two implementations are presented in Tables~\ref{tab:glitch-data-gcc110}--\ref{tab:glitch-data-zoltan}; data for the other implementations are reported in Appendix~\ref{one:glitch-statistics}.
-These tables present, for each function, its name and the minimum and maximum of the considered domain interval.
-For most of the functions, such interval is the natural one.
-The exceptions are the following: for \texttt{lgammaf} we start at $2$, which is where monotonicity theoretically begins; for \texttt{tgammaf} we also start at $2$ because the considered implementations behave in a bizarre way for arguments less than $2$; for the trigonometric functions, at the bottom of the tables, we restrict the domain to a region where there are at least $12$~floats per period, for reasons that will be discussed in \Leveltwoname{}~\ref{two:domain-trigonometric-functions}.
+We gathered the relevant statistics about glitches for $25$ functions provided by \texttt{libm} on several implementations.
+We report in Table~\ref{tab:glitch-data-xps} the data for a machine we call \texttt{xps}, which features an x86\_64 CPU and runs Ubuntu 19.10, with GCC 9.2.1, and \texttt{libm} is provided by GNU libc 2.30.
+The data for other platforms are reported in Appendix~\ref{one:glitch-statistics}.
+Table~\ref{tab:glitch-data-xps} presents, for each function, its name and the minimum and maximum of the considered domain interval.
+For most of the functions, this interval is the natural one.
+The exceptions are the following: for \texttt{lgammaf} we start at $2$, which is where monotonicity theoretically begins; for \texttt{tgammaf} we also start at $2$ because the considered implementations are neither monotonic nor periodic for arguments less than $2$;\footnote{The real $\Gamma$ function is strictly increasing in the interval $[\mu, +\infty)$ for $1 < \mu < 2$.} for the trigonometric functions, at the bottom of the tables, we restrict the domain to a region where there are at least $12$~floats per period, for reasons that will be discussed in \Leveltwoname{}~\ref{two:domain-trigonometric-functions}.

-For each function and each rounding mode (near, up, down, zero), Tables~\ref{tab:glitch-data-gcc110}--\ref{tab:glitch-data-zoltan} give the number of glitches, $n_\mathrm{g}$, their maximum depth, $d_\mathrm{M}$, and their maximum width, $w_\mathrm{M}$.
+For each function and each rounding mode (near, up, down, zero), Table~\ref{tab:glitch-data-xps} gives the number of glitches, $n_\mathrm{g}$, their maximum depth, $d_\mathrm{M}$, and their maximum width, $w_\mathrm{M}$.
 For the trigonometric functions we report the cumulative results concerning all the quasi-isotonic and quasi-antitonic branches in the given range.
-In the columns labeled $n_\mathrm{g}$, we report for these functions the maximum number of glitches in any such quasi-monotonic branch (we will refer to this quantity in \Leveltwoname{}~\ref{two:trig-propagation-algs} as $\ngM$).
+In the columns labeled $n_\mathrm{g}$, we report for these functions the maximum number of glitches in any such quasi-monotonic branch (we will refer to this quantity in \Leveltwoname{}~\ref{two:trig-algs-outline} as $\ngM$).
+All the data above were collected by exhaustively testing the functions in their domains, which is computationally feasible on single-precision floating-point numbers (cf.\ \Leveltwoname{}~\ref{two:obtaining-glitch-data} for more details).